 Do not expect things to go as you plan or want them to.
 They probably won’t.
 It is better to stay open to new possibilities than to have expectations of how things should go during the holidays.
 Keep an open mind and an open heart, and embrace both the unexpected fun and difficult moments.
 Life happens and time marches forward so spending energy fighting or trying to control the change happening during this time is just a big energy drain.
 Enjoy the small things and keep moving forward as best you can.
 Things may not be perfect but sometimes there is also humour in the fails.
 I found that laughing when things became ridiculous really did help ease my burdens!

 During the holidays simplify everything you can.
 When you are going through a difficult and stressful time, just surviving is a good goal to aim for.
 Surviving as best you can is the key – stop aiming to be a superwoman or a superman – stop trying to be a super parent – stop being perfect – stop doing it all – relax and make a list of nice-to-haves and must-haves.
-Then be ready to cross out some must-haves if the going gets rough.
+Then be ready to cross out some nice-to-haves if the going gets rough.
 I know when I was married, I had a large Brunch every December for my extended family and closest friends early in the month.
 I did it so my kids were not disappointed the first year I was a single mom and it completely drained my energy for the rest of the month.
 I wished, after it was done, that I had not tried to act like everything was fine and I could still “do it all”!
 You have my full permission to simplify and cut out your energy drains and add more energy recharging activities to your list.
 Everyone is different.
 Do what works for you!

-3. Re-examine your old traditions:
+3. Re-examine your old holiday traditions:

 The holidays are often full of traditions that we may not even enjoy anymore.
-I know I loved getting that real Christmas tree when I was married, but was quite happy to go for an artificial tree when I was a single mom and not have to worry about how to get a tree in and out of my home.
+I know I loved getting that real Christmas tree when I was married but was quite happy to go for an artificial tree when I was a single mom and not have to worry about how to get a tree in and out of my home.
 Creating memories doesn’t have to be expensive or fancy.
 Discard the traditions that just do not work this year.
-You can decide if you want to do them again any time in the future.
+You can decide if you want to do them again at any time in the future.
 What do you enjoy?
 What won’t you miss?
 What will be a relief to take off your calendar and your to-do list?

-4. Make new traditions:
+4. Make new holiday traditions:

 5. Be patient – it is what you make it.

 If something doesn’t work this year for you – make a mental note and re-evaluate it for next year.
 Do you want to stop that tradition, alter it, or start something different?
 Nothing is set in stone.
 Focus on what works for you and yours!
-Examining what traditions you enjoy or dislike and adjust to your life as things happen in real time!
+Examining what traditions you enjoy or dislike and adjust to your life as things happen in real-time!
 Change can be good!
 Patience for making and adjusting to the changes is important, especially with your children.
 They need just as much time to adjust and start to flourish in their new situation as you do!

 6. Manage other’s expectations:

-If you would like to have some help navigating the change, the emotions, or the process of separation and divorce, I do offer a free strategy session.
+If you would like to have some help navigating the change, the emotions, or the process of separation and divorce, I do offer a 30-minute strategy session.
 Please fill out the form and I will let you know what times would work to connect.

 Take good care of yourself!